spinnaker/spinnaker.github.io/community/contributing/back-end-code.md

 Deprecating old, unused or high-debt code is highly encouraged!
 When deprecating code, you MUST include the `@Deprecation` annotation, _along with supporting documentation_:

 1. Why is this code deprecated?
-This should preferrably be a link to a Github Issue (label it with `no-lifecycle`).
+This should be a link to a Github Issue with the `no-lifecycle` label.
 1. What is this code being replaced by?

 It is insufficient to simply annotate code as deprecated without additional context: Deprecations will be rejected without sufficient context.